aharren/LibComponentLogging-LogFile-Example/README.md

 An example Xcode project which uses the LibComponentLogging-LogFile logger.

-This repository contains an Xcode project, the Core files of LibComponentLogging, the LogFile logging back-end, some preconfigured log components, and some example logging calls in the main.m file.
+This repository contains an Xcode project, the Core files of LibComponentLogging, the LogFile logging back-end, the qlog extension, some preconfigured log components, and some example logging calls in the main.m file.

 ## Related Repositories